Determine If You Have Enough Savings to Retire

 When you are done with the calculation compare the answer to your current annual expenses to see if the amount you projected to have is enough to cover the living expenses you normally have.

-Example Using the Enough to Retire Calculation
+Example Using the 5 Step Calculation

 We're going to walk through the five-step calculation for a sample couple: